maxkung101/spin_the_bottle/README.md

 ================
 Introduction
 ------------
-***RCCC Small Group*** is a randomizer app intended for caretakers and counselors to lead their small group.
+***RCCC Small Group*** is a randomizer app intended for caretakers and counselors at church fellowship to lead their small group.

 Download source code
 --------------------